fly-apps/nodejs-planetscale-read-replicas/README.md

 # fly-nodejs-planetscale-read-replicas

 A sample Express app for the [Fly platform](https://fly.io) which uses a [Planetscale](https://planetscale.com) database.
 Planetscale is a MySQL-compatible serverless database.
-It now supports read-replicas so you can perform low-latency reads wherever your users are located.
+It now supports read replicas so you can perform low-latency reads wherever your users are located.

 ## Create a database